OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-34.md

 ## 2 Chronicles 34:5

-Then he burned the bones of the priests on their altars and purged Judah and Jerusalem.
+He then burned the bones of the priests on their altars and cleansed Judah and Jerusalem.

 ## 2 Chronicles 34:6

-And in the cities of Manasseh, Ephraim, Simeon, even as far as Naphtali, in their surrounding ruins,
+In the cities of Manasseh, Ephraim, Simeon, and as far as Naphtali, in their surrounding ruins,

 ## 2 Chronicles 34:7